 Bears' Hroniss Grasu: Questionable for Sunday

-Grasu (hand) is listed as questionable for Sunday's game against the Panthers.
+Grasu (hand) is listed as questionable for Sunday's game against the Saints, Jeff Dickerson of ESPN.com reports.

-Grasu hasn't played in three weeks, and he's received a questionable designation each week.
-Expect Tom Compton or Cody Whitehair to fill in if Grasu can't go.
+Grasu will likely miss his fifth consecutive game, and expect Tom Compton or Cody Whitehair to continue filling in.

 More News